microsoft/z3guide/website/docs/07 - Programming Z3/01 - Using Z3 from Python/06 - User Propagator.md

         x, y = t.arg(0), t.arg(1)
         self.add(x)
         self.add(y)
-        # This is subtle: We need to register all constructors with the solver
-        # otherwise, it could be that a constructor does not occur as argument of any
-        # of the tracked predicates, but gets used by the solver and merged with
-        # one of the arguments during search.
-If the constructor isn't registered
-        # final() cannot resolve the value associated with a x or y.
         if self.first:
             self.first = False
             for v in constructors:
                 self.add(v)
 ```

+There is a subtle component in this callback: We need to register all constructors with the solver
+otherwise, it could be that a constructor does not occur as argument of any
+of the tracked predicates, but gets used by the solver and merged with
+one of the arguments during search.
+If the constructor isn't registered
+`final()` cannot resolve the value associated with a `x` or `y`.

 ### Equality callbacks